lupyuen/lupyuen.github.io/src/loader.md

 1. BL602 receives and __starts the EFlash Loader__

-    (Assuming that BL602 is in Flashing Mode)
+    (Assuming BL602 is in Flashing Mode)

 1. Firmware Flasher __sends the Flashing Image__ to EFlash Loader